Vonaclast/JavaLearning/README.md

 # Read this document before uploading any file! #

-Before uploading, everyone must have its own folder.
+When uploading codes, everyone must have his own folder.

 To create your folder, when you upload your file, specify at the top you want to create in a folder called (your name).